JimmyJiang666/MOPTA2024/README.md

 ## Example

-An example CSV profile for the year 2004 is provided (`2004_hourly.csv`).
-This file contains hourly data for wind, solar, and energy demands.
+Example CSV profiles are provided (`data_yearly`).
+These files contain hourly data for wind, solar, and energy demands.

 ## Output

-The notebook will output the optimized capacity requirements for each component of the integrated energy system, as well as the optimal injection of electricity into the grid to meet demand.
+The notebook will output the optimized capacity requirements for each component of the integrated energy system, as well as the optimal operational network flow.

 ---